flowerforce/flower/packages/flower-react/README.md

 <a alt="Flower logo" href="https://flowerjs.it/" target="_blank" rel="noreferrer"><img src="https://flowerjs.it/_next/static/media/flower-logo.bb32f863.svg" width="50"></a>

 Flower React is a front-end development library built on top of Flower Core, specifically designed for React applications.
-It seamlessly integrates Flower's powerful capabilities into React projects, providing a user-friendly interface for creating, modifying, and monitoring workflows.
+It seamlessly integrates Flower's powerful capabilities into React projects, providing a user-friendly interface to create, modify, and monitor workflows.

 For more info [flowerjs.it/](https://flowerjs.it/)